List of content you will read in this article:

-The blog contains all the required information about partition size in the Linux server, and how to extend its partition size step-by-step.
+The blog contains all the required information about partition size in the Linux server, and how to extend partition size in Linux step-by-step.

 What are Partitions?